 Ask us how to access our insights or to field this study in your service territory

 If you’d like access to the survey insights, or if you’d like us to field the survey in your service territory, please fill out this form.

 What you get

-If you’re an E Source member, you’ll get access to reports and web conferences related to our EV residential customer survey.
-Your access is limited to the services your utility subscribes to.
+If you’re an E Source member, you’ll get access to reports and webinars related to our study.
+Your access is determined by the services your utility subscribes to.

-E Source Distributed Energy Resource Strategy Service members will get content that focuses on creating effective EV strategies, pilots, programs, and other customer offerings.
+- Members of the E Source Distributed Energy Resource Strategy and Mobility Services will get access to the full results from the study and content that focuses on creating effective EV strategies, pilots, programs, and other customer offerings.

-E Source Customer Experience Strategy Service members will get content focused on creating an excellent EV customer experience (CX) journey.
+- Customer Experience Strategy Service members will get content that focuses on creating an excellent EV customer experience journey.

-The 2020 online survey included 8,047 residential customers in the US (n = 7,347 respondents) and Canada (n = 700 respondents).
-We recruited participants using a purchased sample of US and Canadian residential households from global online market research firm Dynata.
-We set quotas for age, gender, income, and geographical location.
-We oversampled respondents who own or rent a battery electric or plug-in hybrid electric vehicle (n = 1,016 respondents).
-We then applied postfieldwork weighting on the sample to reflect current EV adoption rates while staying within population norms.
+We recruit participants using a purchased sample of US and Canadian residential households from global online market research firm Dynata.
+We set quotas for age, gender, income, and geographic location.
+We oversample respondents who own or rent a battery electric or plug-in hybrid EV.
+And we apply postfieldwork weighting on the sample to reflect current EV adoption rates while staying within population norms.